-ESP Kindergarten will be following the Broward School Calendar with classes beginning August 22nd from 8:00 am to 2:30 pm.
-To simplify daily routines for parents, ESP Kindergarten will be uniformed school.
+ESP private Elementary Program follows the Broward School Calendar with classes beginning August from 8:00 am to 2:00 pm.
+To simplify daily routines for parents, ESP Elementary is a uniformed school.

-The STEM curriculum supports our philosophy of hands on learning through Science, Technology, Engineering, Math.
-With a teacher ratio of 9 students to 1 teacher ESP Kindergarten will inspire building and communication skills.
-ESP Kindergarten will prepare our children for a successful future in a world filled with technological advances and constant social changes.
+The STEM curriculum supports our philosophy of hands-on learning through Science, Technology, Engineering, Math.
+With a teacher ratio of 9 students to 1 teacher.
+ESP Elementary inspires building and communication skills.
+ESP Elementary prepares our children for a successful future in a world filled with technological advances and constant social changes.

-In order to maintain the quality of our program space will be limited to 18 seats only.
+In order to maintain the quality of our program space is limited to 18 seats only.
 Register now to reserve your child’s seat today.
-ESP Kindergarten will be accepting the STEP UP for STUDENTS scholarship.
+ESP Elementary accepts the STEP UP for STUDENTS scholarship.

 All curriculum is Recognized as Approved through the Florida Department of Education.